-Interbolsa holds securities through a centralised system ("sistema centralizado") composed by interconnected securities accounts, through which such securities (and inherent rights) are held and transferred, and which allows Interbolsa to control at all times the amount of securities so held and transferred.
-Issuers of securities, financial intermediaries, the Bank of Portugal and Interbolsa, as the controlling entity, all participate in such centralised system.
+Interbolsa manages a centralised system ("sistema centralizado") composed by interconnected securities accounts, through which such securities (and inherent rights) are held and transferred, and which allows Interbolsa to control at all times the amount of securities so held and transferred.
+Issuers of securities, financial intermediaries, the Banco de Portugal and Interbolsa, as the controlling entity, all participate in such centralised system.

-The centralised securities system of Interbolsa provides for all the procedures required for the exercise of ownership rights inherent to the Covered Bonds.
+The centralised securities system of Interbolsa provides for all the procedures required for the exercise of ownership rights inherent to the Covered Bonds held through Interbolsa.